-The Difficulty Level of the Triund trek is moderate comprises gradual, steep ascents and easy descents.
+The Difficulty Level of the Triund trek is easy to moderate comprises gradual, steep ascents and easy descents.
 The entire terrain is easy, scenic and doable by all kinds of trekkers.
 Triund Trek Difficulty Level is moderate While the first five kilometres of the trek are simple, easy to do and not quite undulating, it is the final kilometre which is steeper than the rest, and requires extra time to trail.
 During this part of the trek, the trail is steep, and trekkers need to walk sturdily.
 This stretch of the trek is popularly known as 22 Curves, because of the 22 sharp curves that you get en route.

 The difficulty level of the Triund trek is moderate.
 It involves a steady ascent duration takes about 6-7 hours to complete.
 The trek route is well-defined, but there are a few steep sections that can be challenging for some people.
 The trek can be tiring, especially in the warmer months, so it is important to be in good physical condition and to take regular breaks to rest and hydrate.